chelseasfund/chelseasfund.org/_pages/about.md

 ## Donations

-Chelsea's Fund is run mainly by volunteers.
-Donated funds go mostly toward helping individuals pay for the cost of the abortion, excepting small amounts for operatings expenses and support staff.
+Chelsea's Fund is run mostly by volunteers.
+Donated funds go toward helping individuals pay for the cost of the abortion, excepting small amounts for operatings expenses and part-time support staff.
 Your donation helps a Wyoming resident in a very stressful situation access critical reproductive health care and decision-making control over their own body.
 Please help us provide reproductive justice to